-Articulating Investment Beliefs Affects Capital Raising Success by Bruce Frumerman, Frumerman & Nemeth Inc.
+Hedge Fund Marketing Implications From New Survey Findings On Investment Beliefs by Bruce Frumerman, Frumerman & Nemeth Inc.

-Pensions & Investments and Oxford University recently published a survey on long-term investment beliefs that has implications for how money management firms market their strategies and get buy-in from institutional investors.
+The recently published Pensions & Investments/Oxford University survey on long-term investment beliefs has implications for how hedge fund firms market their strategies and get buy-in from institutional investors.